Wildheart Nature School Camps and Programs

 • Ages: 3–14 years old

-One parent, Jenny Kettle, reports that the programs changed her son’s life in powerful ways and that he learned to embrace his uniqueness and become more in touch with himself and nature.
-Another parent, Robine, says her daughter came home from camp happy, peaceful, content, mindful, and excited about what she made, what she did, and the animals and plants she spent time with, and that she would recommend the camp to everybody.
-A third parent, Sharon Richards, describes her daughter using a “sit spot” from camp to calm down during an argument and expresses appreciation for the teachings.
+One parent, Jenny Kettle, states that the programs changed her son’s life in powerful ways and that he learned to embrace his uniqueness and be more in touch with himself and nature.
+Another parent, Robine, reports that her daughter came home from camp happy, peaceful, content, mindful, and excited about what she made, what she did, and the animals and plants she spent time with, and says she would recommend the camp to everybody.
+A third parent, Sharon Richards, shares that her daughter chose to go sit in her “sit spot” to calm down during an argument and describes this as an important tool their children gained from the teachings.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.